KaiPereira/portfolio/src/lib/posts/boreal.md

 ![Pasted image 20250829003156.png](/images/Pasted%20image%2020250829003156.png)

 Anyways, it was time to get a good nights rest, so I clocked out for the night in our room awaiting whatever will happen next in our journey aboard the Boreal.
+I still really wish I slept less, and it's something I'll carry with myself to whatever adventure awaits me next.

 ## Jasper & Misfortunes

 I had a pretty nice sleep and woke up to one of the most surreal landscapes I had ever seen.
 I couldn't believe how fast it had changed, but we were now right by **Jasper national park**.

+I didn't think Canada had desert-like landscapes like this...
+I forgot to capture the moments in this area, but there is this photo of the train like slowly entering the terrain, but it was just completely deserted with literal cacti and spewed with what looked like huts and mines, insanely cool.

 ![Pasted image 20250829004820.png](/images/Pasted%20image%2020250829004820.png)

 I had a nice breakfast with some of the friends I met on the train, and then it was time to get to programming.
-Now we were allowed to pretty much build whatever we want, but it was encouraged to do something related to the outdoors or something related to the server.
+Now we were allowed to pretty much build whatever we want, but we were encouraged to do something related to the outdoors/journey or something related to the server.

 It was also encouraged to not just build one project, but instead build a bunch of smaller ones and learn a bunch from others.

 So the first app I worked on was a little Wikipedia game where you could just like scroll wikipedia like reels.
-It was a pretty simple app, but I worked on it with Advay and it was a short kinda fun thing to make.
-I kinda just left it at that and then started on my second project, the Bore-ad service!
+It was a pretty simple app that I worked on with Advay and it was a short kinda fun thing to make.
+Advay did most of the work on it, and I kind of just left it at that because I wanted to start on my second project, the Bore-ad service!

 I love making interactive projects where people can like do something and have fun with it, so I thought that a fun project would be to have a little ad website on the server where people could post ads for their projects on the server.
 So I started working on this project, and got help from some other people whenever I ran into some issues.